Nanshe: Water, fish and birds

+Dream interpretation

 Nanshe was also associated with dream interpretation, prophecies and divination.
 Gudea referred to her as the "dream interpreter of the gods."
 Niek Veldhuis argues that this role might be only valid for Nanshe understood as the divine mother of the kings of Lagash, as she does not appear as a dream interpreter in other contexts, and female relatives of the protagonist were often responsible for it in Mesopotamian literary works, as attested in the Epic of Gilgamesh, where Ninsun interprets the dreams of her son, or in narratives focused on Dumuzi, where it is the task of his sister Geshtinanna.
 Gebhard J. Selz presumes that Nanshe's attested association with wisdom also pertains to divinatory arts.
 It has also been pointed out that the fact that geese were associated with both wisdom and premonition might have influenced her presumed connection to them.

+Administration and social welfare

 Certain administrative tasks, such as weighing and measuring, were also believed to be among Nanshe's responsibilities.
-She was said to demarcate boundaries, and this role is still attested for her in the Gula Hymn of Bulluṭsa-rabi, where she is called bēlet kudurri, "lady of the boundary stone."
+She was said to demarcate boundaries, and this role is still attested for her in the Gula Hymn of Bulluṭsa-rabi, where she is called bēlet kudurri, "lady of the boundary stone".
 She was considered a deity of justice and social welfare.
 She functioned as the divine protector and benefactor of various disadvantaged groups, such as orphans, widows or people belonging to indebted households.
 Wolfgang Heimpel notes that the emphasis on this aspect of her character in one of the hymns dedicated to her indicates that it was a fundamental element of her character, rather than just an extension of the typical roles of any tutelary deity of a Mesopotamian city, and points out that a single administrative text lists grain rations for a widow alongside these meant for Nanshe's clergy.

+Lamma

 Texts from Lagash might indicate that Nanshe could fulfill the role of a so-called Lamma.
 This term can be translated as "protective goddess."
 According to Gina Konstantopoulos, the responsibility of any deity considered to be a Lamma was to "maintain a protected space around an individual, creating a space wherein no harm, be it of demonic origin or otherwise, can threaten whomever they are protecting."
 Julia M. Asher-Greve notes they could also protect specific locations, for examples temples or private buildings, rather than individuals.